abdulawal39/link-group-shortcode-wordpress/README.md

 # Result

-The following shortcode will result the following:
+The shortcode will result the following:

 <ul>
   <li><a href="http://google.com">Test 1</a></li>